OpenMaine/maineballot/_posts/2023-11-07-Q4_AutoRightRepair.md

 ---
 title:  "Question 4: Automotive Right to Repair"
-excerpt: This measure would require vehicles to have standardized on-board diagnotics systems and allow owners and independent repair facilities to access those diagnostics.
+excerpt: This measure would require vehicles to have standardized on-board diagnostics systems and allow owners and independent repair facilities to access those diagnostics.
 election: 2023-11-07
 header:
   overlay_image: /assets/img/2023_11/Q4_Auto_Mechanic.jpeg